 The David Sainsbury Fellowship Scheme is for exceptional early-career researchers.
 It aims to attract the best new talent to the challenge of developing models and tools with reduced reliance on in vivo research and/or improved animal welfare ('the 3Rs').
-Five awards are available each year, with a value of £65k per annum for three years.
+Up to five awards are available each year, with a value of £65k per annum for three years.

 Who is eligible for funding?

 Researchers with up to five years post-doctoral experience at the time of application are eligible to apply.
 Applicants slightly over this criteria should contact the NC3Rs office (email@example.com) as they can be considered on a case-by-case basis.